Government Announce Access to Free Training

 The Minister for Mental Health Nadine Dorries announced last week there would be free access to a new Psychological First Aid (PFA) Training course for all front line staff and volunteers who have been dealing with the public during the coronavirus pandemic.

 The course is online and free online so can be accessed from the comfort of your armchair.

 It takes approximately 90 minutes to complete and can be completed in one go or at intervals.

 The course enables responders to develop their skills and confidence in providing key psychological support to people affected by coronavirus, including on issues such as job worries, bereavement or isolation as they carry out their vital work as part of the ongoing coronavirus response.

-It will also help you identifying how to recognise people who may be at increased risk of distress, and how to offer practical and emotional support.
+It will also help you identify how to recognise people who may be at increased risk of distress, and how to offer practical and emotional support.

 What the Training Covers

 The course is new and has been developed by PHE with support from NHS England and Health Education England and is being made available to front line workers across England by the social learning platform, Future Learn.